bifravst/cloudformation-cleaner/README.md

 [![ESLint: TypeScript](https://img.shields.io/badge/ESLint-TypeScript-blue.svg)](https://github.com/typescript-eslint/typescript-eslint)

-This is a [CDK](https://github.com/aws/aws-cdk) project written in TypeScript that sets up a CloudFormation stack which cleans up left-over stacks from CI runs.
+This is a [CDK](https://github.com/aws/aws-cdk) project written in TypeScript that sets up a CloudFormation stack which cleans up left-over stacks and log groups from CI runs.

-Although your CI tests _should_ clean up after themselves, there still might be stacks that get not cleaned up perfectly.
-This stack runs a lambda every hour, which deletes stacks that have a certain prefix and are older than 24 hours.
+Although your CI tests _should_ clean up after themselves, there still might be stacks and log groups that get not cleaned up perfectly.
+This stack runs a lambda every hour, which deletes stacks and log groups that have a certain prefix and are older than 24 hours.

 ## Install